naerbnic/datalit/datalit/docs/datalit.md

 ```

 These operate similarly to byte strings, but also append a trailing null.
 An
-intervening null byte will not terminate the string, and
+intervening null byte will not terminate the string; the remainder of the
-the rest of the string will be appended along with the implicit null byte.
+string is appended along with the implicit trailing null byte.

 ### Entry labels